MrQR-me/docs/registration.md

 {: .text-purple-000 }

 Once Registered you can now enter your [Profile](https://docs.mrqr.me/profile/) Details and upgrade your account.
-On the [Profile](https://docs.mrqr.me/profile/) page scroll down and select Manage plan and Subscribe to our pro plan.
+On the [Profile](https://docs.mrqr.me/profile/) page scroll down and select <button class="button button1">MANAGE PLAN</button> and Subscribe to our pro plan.

 ![Pro Plan Account](/assets/images/MrQR_Pro_Plan.png "RESGISTER")